ChrisDue/angular-coffeemaker/README.md

 ### 2.2 Launch and view

-To start the DB and open it in browser:
+To start the DB and open it in browser with the following command:
 > json-server --watch db.json

+To hold a valid data set, it has to be the db.json file that is included in this project.

+Visit http://localhost:3000/ in your browser to see an overview of the available endpoints.
+These are http://localhost:3000/ingredients for the ingredients and http://localhost:3000/recipes for the recipes.

+Now the project is running and it's connected to a db filled with valid data.
+To run the automated tests, follow the instructions below.

 <br/>